 - (3) "Judiciary."
 A justice or judge of the General Court of Justice or clerk of court. - (4) "Knowing" and "knowingly."
 Whenever a person, with respect to information, does any of the following: - a.
 Has actual knowledge of the information. - b.
-Acts in deliberate ignorance of the truth or falsity of the information.
+Acts in deliberate ignorance of the truth or falsity of the information. - c.

-c.
 Acts in reckless disregard of the truth or falsity of the information.

-- Proof of specific intent to defraud is not required. - (5) "Obligation" means an established duty, whether or not fixed, arising from an express or implied contractual, grantor-grantee, or licensor-licensee relationship, from a fee-based or similar relationship, from statute or regulation, or from the retention of any overpayment.
+Proof of specific intent to defraud is not required.

+- (5) "Material" means having a natural tendency to influence, or be capable of influencing, the payment or receipt of money or property. - (6) "Obligation" means an established duty, whether or not fixed, arising from an express or implied contractual, grantor-grantee, or licensor-licensee relationship, from a fee-based or similar relationship, from statute or regulation, or from the retention of any overpayment. - (7) Repealed by Session Laws 2018-41, s.
+1, effective June 22, 2018, and applicable to actions brought on or after that date. - (8) "Senior executive branch official."
-- (6) "Material" means having a natural tendency to influence, or be capable of influencing, the payment or receipt of money or property. - (7) "Public employee," "public official," and "public employment" includes federal, State, and local employees and officials. - (8) "Senior executive branch official."
 The Governor, Lieutenant Governor, member of the Council of State, or head of department as defined in G.S.
 143B-3.
+(2009-554, s.
+1; 2018-41, s.
+1.)

-"§ 1-607.
+§ 1-607.
 False claims; acts subjecting persons to liability for treble damages; costs and civil penalties; exceptions.

 (a) Liability. - Any person who commits any of the following acts shall be liable to the State for three times the amount of damages that the State sustains because of the act of that person.
-A person who commits any of the following acts also shall be liable to the State for the costs of a civil action brought to recover any of those penalties or damages and shall be liable to the State for a civil penalty of not less than five thousand five hundred dollars (\$5,500) and not more than eleven thousand dollars (\$11,000) for each violation:
+A person who commits any of the following acts also shall be liable to the State for the costs of a civil action brought to recover any of those penalties or damages and shall be liable to the State for a civil penalty of not less than five thousand five hundred dollars (\$5,500) and not more than eleven thousand dollars (\$11,000), as may be adjusted by Section 5 of the Federal Civil Penalties Inflation Adjustment Act of 1990, P.L.
+101-410, as amended, for each violation: